Yan Gomes Player Props: Cubs vs. Marlins

 Yan Gomes At The Plate

-- Gomes is batting .429 with two homers during his last outings and is on a five-game hitting streak.
+- Gomes enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .529 with two homers.

-- Gomes has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in five of those games.
+- In 70.6% of his 17 games this season, Gomes has picked up at least one hit.
+He's also had five multi-hit games.

-- In 25.0% of his games this year, he has hit a long ball, and 7.7% of his trips to the plate.
+- In 23.5% of his games this year, he has gone deep, and 7.6% of his trips to the plate.

-- In nine games this year (56.3%), Gomes has picked up an RBI, including two games with multiple runs batted in.
+- Gomes has driven in a run in 10 games this season (58.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.